Key takeaways

 - Set it up — Configure MCPs, skills, and rules to control agent capabilities

-- Share it — Connect to Slack, Discord, or use the API[1]
+- Share it — Connect to Slack, Discord, the web app, or use the API[1]

 Key Technical Details